espra/core/src/README.md

-This directory houses the code and resources for the proof of concept
+This directory houses the code and resources for Ampify.
-version of Ampify — Ampify Zero.
 IT DOESN'T WORK YET.

 **Introduction**